Pinoy Adventures: Bukidnon

 The host, together with his special guest, actress Sarah Lahbati start off by exploring the "Highland Paradise of Mindanao" with a popular mode of transportation in the province, horses!
 Then they try extreme sport together - the luge.
 They get to ride a small coasting sled along a steep and winding luge track.
 They also find themselves in dune buggy.
-The ride brings them to a high point with a panoramic view of the verdant mountains of Bukdinon.
+The ride brings them to a high point with a panoramic view of the verdant mountains of Bukidnon.
 But as the adventure continues, they find out how they will survive when the buggy gets stuck.
 To cap their extreme Bukidnon adventure, Gutierrez and Lahbati, get tight as they ride the Anicycle, a bicycle ride 100-feet above the ground over a single tightrope.